Constructing Coherently G-invariant Modules

 Then \end{proof}

-Conversely, given a $G$-invariant $A$-module $M$, we assume that for each $g\in G$ we can fix an isomorphism $i_g:M\xrightarrow{} M^g$ such that $i_h^gi_g=i_{hg}$.
+Conversely, given a $G$-invariant $A$-module $M$, we assume that for each $g\in G$ we can fix an isomorphism $i_g:M\xrightarrow{} {^g M}$ such that ${^g i_h} i_g=i_{hg}$.
 Then we can define a $G$-action on $M$ by $g(m)=i_g(m)$.
 If such an action can be extended to $k[\M_G]^*$ (e.g., the action is polynomial), then we get an $A\#k[\M_G]^*$-module.
 To simplify the notation, we will write $A[\M_G]^*$ for $A\#k[\M_G]^*$.
 Such a module as an $A$-module is called {\em coherently} $G$-invariant {\em in this context}.
 Under this definition, we also have the notion of (strong) $G$-root as in the finite group case.

 Let $Q$ be a finite quiver without oriented cycles.
 The condition of no oriented cycles is not essential.
 But otherwise, we need to work with locally finite actions.
-Since $kQ$ has only finitely many idempotents but $G$ is infinite and connected, $G$ has to fix each idempotent, and thus stabilizes $kQ_1$ the linear span of arrows.
+We keep our assumption that $G$ permutes the set of primitive orthogonal idempotents of $kQ$, and stabilizes the arrow span $kQ_1$.
+Since the set of primitive orthogonal idempotents is finite but $G$ is infinite and connected, $G$ has to fix each idempotent.
+In particular, $G$ is a reductive subgroup of $\Aut_1(Q):=\prod_{u,v \in Q_0} \GL(R_{uv})$, where $R_{uv}$ is the vector space spanned by arrows from $u$ to $v$.
 From now on, we assume that $G$ admits a graded polynomial representation theory.